Ernestina-Hub/Sales-Dashboard/README.md

 # Sales Performance & Profitability Analytics Dashboard

+### Overview
+End-to-end data analysis project focused on transforming fragmented sales data into a decision-ready dashboard.
+Built to enable leadership to quickly identify growth drivers, margin risks, and product performance trends across a 4-year period (2020–2023).

 ### Business Problem
 The Sales and Marketing team lacked a centralized view of performance across revenue, profit, and product categories.
-Reporting was fragmented, making it difficult to track year-over-year trends, identify underperforming products, and make timely, data-driven decisions.
+Reporting was fragmented, making it difficult to track year-over-year trends, identify underperforming products, and act quickly on trends impacting revenue and margins.

-### Objective
+### Solution

-Develop an interactive dashboard that provides a clear, consolidated view of sales performance from 2020–2023, enabling stakeholders to monitor growth, profitability, and product-level performance.
+Designed and delivered an interactive Tableau dashboard that consolidates key business metrics into a single, intuitive interface.
+The solution enables real-time performance tracking, trend analysis, and drill-down into product-level insights.

 ### Data Sources